craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

    |

-You may now :ref:`start CrafterCMS <newIa-start-crafter-after-upgrade>` again
+You may now :ref:`start CrafterCMS <start-crafter-after-upgrade>` again

-.. _newIa-upgrade-using-current-install:
+.. _upgrade-using-current-install:

 ---------------------------------------------------------------
 Upgrade by running the upgrade script from your current install